cyf0e/typescript_interpreter/README.md

 # typescript_interpreter

-An unfinished interpreter written in typescript following the book by Thorsten Ball.
+An basic interpreter written in typescript following the book by Thorsten Ball.
+Currently only supports evaluation of if,let,function,return statements.